 Synopsis - Self Protection

-so as not to be identified as a target, and the ways of identifying the behaviors and actions of would-be sexual predators, so that it is possible to disengage from them.
+This module provides an introduction to the way sexual predators and rapists behave and act, including how they select targets/victims and gain access to them.
+This session is not overly concerned with the different types/categories of sexual predators, but rather the practical measures that can be taken so as not to be identified as a target, and the ways of identifying the behaviors and actions of would-be sexual predators, so that it is possible to disengage from them.

 Rape & Other Sexual Assaults